 Visitor Services Volunteer

-The volunteer staffs the Cooperating Association's sales outlet, makes sales using a cash register, inventories stock, and keeps display area stocked and neat in appearance at all times.
+The volunteer staffs the Jefferson National Parks Association sales outlet, makes sales using a cash register, inventories stock, and keeps display area stocked and neat in appearance at all times.

-To perform the duties of this position, the volunteer must have, or gain, the following knowledge, skills and abilities:
+To perform the duties of this position, the volunteer must have the following knowledge, skills and abilities:

 The volunteer contacts visitors, conducts sales, disseminates information and is frequently required to perform multiple tasks during high volume visitation.
 Assignments are primarily repetitive, consisting of clearly defined tasks.
 Questions regarding non-routine tasks are referred to the supervisor.